haskelladdict/sconcho/sconcho/doc/manual.rst

 Changing the Legend Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each new symbol and color used, sconcho places a legend entry
+For each new colored symbol used, sconcho places a legend entry
 consisting of a symbol and its description on the canvas.
 Both the symbol
 and the text can be moved separately anywhere on the canvas and the
 default description for a symbol can be changed.